Every professional displayed on Counselling Directory has been independently

 I have been practising as a counsellor since 2009 and I’ve completed specialist online training in order to provide Online Counselling.
 I have gained my BACP accreditation.
-I am a Person-centred counsellor – this means that I believe that you are unique and you have the innate ability to grow towards your own full potential.
+I am a Person-centred counsellor & psychotherapist – this means that I believe that you are unique and you have the innate ability to grow towards your own full potential.
 Beyond individual therapeutic work, I completed training in working with groups in 2011 and since then I have worked with groups of young people, groups of therapy students and groups of adults within an NHS setting.

 I didn’t take a direct career path into counselling.
 I spent many years working in the IT industry before deciding that I needed a new direction in my life – I signed up for an introductory counselling course and sought my own personal counselling – the experience was transformative.
 My initial training, and my positive experience as a counselling client, motivated me to proceed further and complete my full counselling training.

 I work in an LGBTQ Affirmative way and I welcome people from all lifestyle choices and sexual orientations.
 I am continually informing myself about the breadth of cultural backgrounds and experiences that come together to make each one of us unique – I’d always hope to be able to meet you fully regardless of the differences between us.

 My qualifications to date (most recent first):

-- Working with survivors of sexual violence 2017
+- Working with survivors of sexual violence - Rape Crisis 2017

 - Diploma in Online Therapeutic Counselling - Online Training For Counsellors 2015